-A Spanish expedition in search of Monterey Bay led to the accidental sighting of the San Francisco Bay in 1769 from atop Sweeny Ridge in Pacifica.
+A Spanish expedition in search of Monterey Bay led to the sighting of the San Francisco Bay in 1769 from atop Sweeny Ridge in Pacifica.
 To mark the 250th anniversary of this event, plans are happening to tell the story of the expedition and of the native people who greeted the Spanish warmly and whose lives and culture were nearly eradicated within a few years.

 A San Mateo County effort is underway, led by the Ohlone-Portola’ Heritage Trail (OPHT) Committee (more info here), to commemorate the 250th Anniversary of the Portola Expedition, with a goal of designating a 90-mile trail that traces the steps of the Spanish expedition and highlights the native people they encountered.
 This would include National Historic Trail designation at the County, State and Federal levels.